 - How to use shapes to differentiate some settings

 - How to change the display contrast

 - How to change cursor size and enable/disable shake mouse pointer to locate

-We don't all type the same, and for some of us, a quick tap here and there just isn't possible.
-Luckily, macOS has accessibility features to help make using your keyboard easier.
+We don't all type the same, and for some of us, a quick tap here and there isn't possible.
+Luckily, macOS has accessibility features to help make using your keyboard more comfortable.